BryanLawless/Wordverse/README.md

 ## 🧹 Code Formatting and Structure

-- The layout and design of the frontend and backend is adapted from CLEAN architecture priciples.
+- The layout and design of the frontend and backend is adapted from CLEAN architecture principles.
 These design principles seperate the presentation layer, logic layer, model layer, and database layer.

 - Code and Variable Formatting **[ In Progress ]**
   - General variables and function arguments use camel case.